 The art program is designed as an incentive to increase participants' self-esteem and to demonstrate to this population of juveniles, in a tangible way, the reward for making good choices and decisions, thereby increasing the likelihood that they become accountable, successful members of their communities.
 Since the implementation in January 2000, residents have had the chance to work in several different areas, including drawing, pen and ink, acrylic painting, and clay projects.
-There is a pottery wheel and a kiln for the firing and glazing of clay projects.
 An art instructor provides instruction approximately ten hours a week.